Translate English Video into German | Fast, Accurate AI

 Select English to German

-Select English as your source and German as your target language.
-Then choose whether you want subtitles, a transcript, or a full German voiceover.
+Select English as your source language and German as your target language.
+Then choose whether you want subtitles, a transcript, or a complete German voiceover.

 Generate Subtitles or Voice-over

-HeyGen processes your audio, converts it into text, and creates a clear German version.
-Subtitles and voiceovers are timed automatically so everything stays in sync.
+HeyGen processes your audio, converts it into text, and produces a clear German version.
+Subtitles and voiceovers are timed automatically so everything stays perfectly in sync.

 Review and Download

-Make small adjustments to timing, wording, or subtitle style before exporting.
-Download your translated video or subtitle files in the format that suits your workflow.
+Make minor adjustments to timing, wording, or subtitle style before exporting.
+Download your translated video or subtitle files in the format that best suits your workflow.

 reduction in video translation costs